Portuguese culture in the Algarve

 Fado music

 In Quarteira, every year on 7th and 8th December, the most important religious festivity of the town occurs.
 It is the Festa da Nossa Senhora da Conceição, in honour of Our Lady of Conceição, the protector Saint of the Fishermen.
-This is a very antique celebration, over 200 years old.
+This is a very old celebration, with a history spanning more than 200 years.
 It started when the Lady’s statue was found entangled in the fishing nets during faina (collecting the nets).
-Since then, during these days, a candle procession accompanies the figure of Our Lady to the shore.
+Since then, during these days, a candle procession walks with the statue of Our Lady to the shore.
 Here it gets on a boat and, while navigating, blesses all the other vessels, granting them protection for the upcoming year.
-It is an extremely beautiful moment, both emotionally and visual.
+It is a moving and visually stunning moment.

 Carnival of Loulé